a-b-street/abstreet/docs/misc_dev_tricks.md

 JOSM: Press (and release T), then click to pan.
 Download a relevant layer, select the .osc, merge, then upload.

+## Fonts

+fontdrop.info

 ## Release checklist

 What things are sensitive to changes in map data and simulation rules?

 - tutorial
 - optimize commute challenges

+What things do I always forget to test?

+- DPI issues, use `--scale_factor`